 When the Floor is Brand New

-Do not move furniture on the floor for 24 hours.
+Do not move furniture onto the floor for 24 hours.
 Avoid heavy foot traffic, during this time to allow the adhesive to dry.
-If the floor has been seamed, do not disturb the seam sealer for several hours so it can set up.
-Damp mop the floor the day after installation using clean warm water, to remove any loose dirt as well as the black face markers.
+If the floor has been seamed, do not disturb the seam sealer for several hours so it can set.
+Damp mop the floor the day after installation using clean warm water to remove any loose dirt as well as the black face markers.
 For future maintenance care follow the steps listed below.

 Sweep the floor daily with a a soft broom or dust mop to prevent accumulation of dirt or grit that can scratch or dull its surface.
 Spills should be wiped up promptly before they become sticky or hard.